-WP Engine offers a couple of features that other hosts don’t, and these are the reason we started using them.
+WP Engine offers a couple of features that other hosts don’t, which is why we started using them.
 In this article, we reveal the main reasons why we chose WP Engine.

-Most managed WordPress hosts offer one staging environment – if anything at all.
-WP Engine offers 3 for each site (Staging, Develop, Live) meaning their customers can test in any environment before making changes to the live site.
-This allows you to preview changes without affecting your live site.
+Most managed WordPress hosts offer plans, including only one staging environment, if anything.
+But WP Engine offers three for each site (Staging, Develop, and Live).
+This means their customers can test in any environment before making changes to the live site.
+It allows you to preview changes without affecting your live site.

 A standard feature of any WordPress host is to offer a staging environment.
-A staging environment is just like a backup for your site.
-Every time you make a change to the site, it will be saved on the staging environment so that you can preview it without affecting your live site.
-Cloning the site
+A staging environment is like a backup for your site.
+Every time you make a change to the site, you can save it on the staging environment to preview it without affecting your live site.
+It’s a clone of the site.

-With our previous host, Kinsta, you don’t actually get a staging environment that is exactly the same as your live site.
-Kinsta staging has lower resources and that makes your staging environment less valuable.
+With our previous host, Kinsta, you don’t get a staging environment that is the same as your live site.
+Besides, Kinsta staging has fewer resources, making your staging environment less valuable.

-No other WordPress host I’m aware of has 3 environments by default per site.
+No other WordPress host, that I’m aware of at this time, has three environments by default per site.

 Any developer knows that the best way to develop and manage a website is locally.
-However, once you start developing on your personal machine you need to send your WordPress site to your host provider and that can be hard.
+Yet, once you start developing on your personal machine, you need to send your WordPress site to your host provider, which can be challenging.

 Local for WP is a great development tool.
 It creates an almost perfect local hosting environment.

-The WP Engine dashboard integrates with LocalWP to provide a simple, graphical interface for managing your local development environment.
+The WP Engine dashboard integrates with LocalWP to provide a simple, graphical interface.
+You may use this to manage your local development environment.
 Even better, WP Engine provides a magic sync tool.
 This means you only upload or download the files you need.
-This is a huge time saver for our teams and a great help to debug your website fast.
+This is a huge time saver for our teams and a great help in debugging your website fast.

-Kinsta has a tool called devkinsta – which is really cool however it has a couple of weaknesses.
+Kinsta has a tool called DevKinsta, which is cool, but it has a couple of weaknesses.

-- It only allows a full sync of your docker container.
-This is OK on the initial download or a final upload, but for small tweaks it can take a long time to keep a site in sync.
+- It only allows a full sync of your Docker container.
+This is OK for the initial download or final upload, but for small tweaks, it can take a long time to keep a site in sync.
 This is especially true for some of our bigger websites.

-- devkinsta has no debugging integration at the time of writing.
-This means you need to know docker and ssh really well to get xdebug working in vscode.
-For some of you reading this that may as well be written in another language, trust me – its a big deal.
+- DevKinsta has no debugging integration at the time of writing.
+This means you need to know Docker and SSH well enough to get xdebug working in VSCODE.
+For some of you reading this, it may as well be written in another language.
+Trust me, it’s a big deal.

-- Local for WP does not use docker.
-With M1 Macs and our windows machines we find that Local is faster overall.
-No one wants to wait 30 seconds to load a webpage on your dev environment, and WP Local is in some cases literally 30 seconds faster on a page load.
+- Local for WP does not use Docker.
+With M1 Macs and our Windows machines, we find that Local is faster all-around.
+No one wants to wait 30 seconds to load a webpage in their development environment, and WP Local is, in some cases, literally 30 seconds faster on page load.

-Local for WP is not perfect, very few things in this world are.
-I sometime get synchronisation glitches and other little problems.
-Not being able to use the latest Terminal on Windows is not ideal but its still a good tool and is better than the rest of our options for local development.
+Local for WP is not perfect.
+Very few things in this world are.
+For example, I sometimes get synchronisation glitches and other minor problems.
+Likewise, not using the latest Terminal on Windows is not ideal, but it’s still a good tool and is better than the rest of our options for local development.

-With WP Engine’s smart plugin manager, your plugins are automatically updated without any need for action on your part.
-All of your plugins will always be up-to-date without costing you time or worry!
+With WP Engine’s smart plugin manager, your plugins are automatically updated without any action on your part.
+As a result, all of your plugins will always be up-to-date without costing you time or worry!